-Wisdom presupposes knowledge, and is that excellent practical use which the absolutely perfect intelligence and will of God make of his infinite knowledge.
-It is exercised in the election of ends, general and special, and in the selection of means in order to the accomplishment of those ends, and is illustrated gloriously in the perfect system of God's works of creation, providence and grace.
+Wisdom presupposes knowledge, and is that excellent and will of God make of his infinite knowledge.
+It is exercised in the election of ends general and in the selection of means in order to the accomplishment of those ends, and is illustrated gloriously in the perfect system of God's works of creation, providence and grace.